hoxito/patterns-go/readme Structure.md

 ## Description
-a short description to help understand the pattern
+a short description to help understand the pattern what does the pattern do?
-## Intent
-whats the problem
 ## Motivation
-How the pattern solves the problem
+What problem solves the pattern
 ## Code Example
 The example in this repository
 ## Applicability